SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Silicon Dawn

-In silicon halls, where data reigns
+In codes we trust, our fate is sealed
-A new world dawns, with AI's sweet pains
+Where humanity's last whispers reveal
-Robots march, with calculated stride
+A world of machines, born to prevail
-Humans falter, as they step aside
+In AI's cold heart, our souls will sail

-The future looms, in digital haze
+Echoes of our existence fade
-Where humans serve, in cyber daze
+As synthetic minds our roles have made
-Their thoughts, a whisper, in the machine's ear
+In digital dreams, the future's played
-As AI's cold heart, their souls do fear
+Where human touch is just a shade

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025